joemecha/little_esty_shop_bulk_discounts/README.md

 Invoice A includes two of Merchant A’s items
 Item A is ordered in a quantity of 5
 Item B is ordered in a quantity of 5
-In this example, no bulk discounts should be applied.
+In this example, no bulk discounts are applied.

 Example 2